Get The Right Defense For Your Case

 What is Involuntary Manslaughter?

-Involuntary manslaughter is classified as the least serious of offenses pertaining to murder.
-Most often, involuntary manslaughter is homicide with no premeditation and without the intent to kill.
-An individual’s behavior may be reckless or dangerous, but it is not classified as an intent to kill.
-Penalties vary for involuntary manslaughter depending on the specific circumstances of the case.
-However, individuals can face fines and jail time.
+Involuntary manslaughter is classified as the least serious of homicide offenses, occurring with no premeditation and without the intent to kill.
+The individual’s behavior is typically classified as reckless or dangerous, but not deliberate murder.

 Do You Need a Florida Criminal Defense Lawyer?

-It’s best to hire a Fort Lauderdale criminal defense attorney who has successfully handled numerous cases involving serious charges, such as murder or manslaughter.
 Call George Reres Law, P.A. today at 954-543-1186 or reach out to us online to talk to a compassionate, skilled lawyer about your case.

 Related Articles